mobile app bar

 Mar 10, 2025; Oklahoma City, Oklahoma, USA; Denver Nuggets center Nikola Jokic (15) defends a drive by Oklahoma City Thunder guard Shai Gilgeous-Alexander (2) during the second half at Paycom Center.
 Mandatory Credit: Alonzo Adams-Imagn Images

-While Shannon Sharpe is a former football player (quite a good one, at that) and not a basketball player, he has been speaking on the NBA for the past decade and wanted to add his own thoughts.
-Despite the monumental season that Shai just had, he does not sit atop the throne in Sharpe’s personal player rankings.
+Sharpe is a former football player (quite a good one, at that) and not a basketball player.
+However, he has been speaking on the NBA for the past decade and has his thoughts on SGA.
+And, despite the monumental season that the OKC superstar just had, he does not sit atop the throne in Sharpe’s player rankings.

 Ultimately, as all the conversations do, the argument moved to a conversation of the supporting cast.
 While no one would deny that the roster built by Sam Presti does a much better job of supporting their superstar than the one built by the now-fired Calvin Booth, it doesn’t make a ton of sense to ding Shai because of it.

-Still, it is a frequently quoted point, and this was no different as Cedric Maxwell brought it up.
+Still, the roster support is a frequently quoted point, and Cedric Maxwell brought it up.
 “Lu Dort looked like he should’ve been playing with the Cleveland Browns the way he was knocking guys down… The big question we’re gonna talk about later on is this: we’re gonna talk about three guys who were the MVPs when they were with the Thunder.
 They couldn’t get it done.”

 Presti has spoken on regrets of mismanaging the previous generation of Thunder contenders as he oversaw a team featuring James Harden, Russell Westbrook, and Kevin Durant go ringless after making a Finals appearance in 2012.